stevoscriptsteam/stevoscriptsteam/README.md

-# We are commited to
+# We are commited too...

-## Providing the most optimized and secure resources
+## Providing the most optimized and secure resources 🛡️🏃
 Our scripts are engineered for efficiency and security, providing your server with a seamless experience.

-## Quick, professional support
+## Quick, professional support 🕓🧑‍💼
 Our team is commited to helping you with any and all issues, quickly and effectively!

-## Giving back to the community
+## Giving back to the community 🎁🤝
 We love providing free and open source resources for the FiveM community to enjoy!